Case Study: SimSurgery Finds Success with SEP Simulator—Powered by Polhemus PATRIOT

 According to Vidar Sorhus of SimSurgery, "A great advantage of the PATRIOT tracking system used in SEP is that it measures the position and orientation of the free instruments without having the instruments anchored in a mechanical measurement system.
 This feature makes the simulator user interface very flexible and allows the user to freely select an instrument port.
 As a consequence, the system can be used to simulate scenarios with any port configurations, including single incision laparoscopic surgery."

 The SimSurgery laparoscopy simulator, combined with the SEP learning concept is based on validated educational principles.
 It is a unique tool for minimally invasive surgery training and performance evaluation.
 SEP allows for proficiency based training, providing surgeons the opportunity to increase competency at every level.
 Today, SEP is being used at leading institutions in the U.S., Europe, and Asia.
-To read more about SimSurgery, visit their website at: http://www.simsurgery.com/.
+For more information about SimSurgery and their products, visit: SimSurgery.